3 Ways to Show Up for Your LGBTQ+ Members

 Pride Month, which is annually held in June worldwide, is a month devoted to the honor of the Stonewall Uprising and the support of the LGBTQ+ community.
 During the month many companies and organizations across the nation celebrate the importance of creating a welcoming environment for their LGBTQ+ customers through specialized products, events, fundraisers, and messages.

-Now that Pride Month is over, you may wonder how you can create a welcoming environment for the LGBTQ+ community.
+With Pride Month just around the corner, you may wonder how you can create a welcoming environment for the LGBTQ+ community.
 While the celebration is held in June, the real commitment to creating a welcoming environment takes dedication year-round.

 It takes dedication that extends past one month a year to create a lasting connection, but you can do it.
 Here’s how.